fh0312/GameStore-MeanStack/README.md

 ### Foram planeados e desenvolvidos 2 sprints de software com uso de metodologias ágeis nomeadamente SRUM e KANBAN.
 ### Cada um dos sprints foi planeado para uma equipa de 5 pessoas tendo em conta um conjunto de 5 pessoas, e o product backlog do projeto
 ### No final de cada sprint foi relaizado um video mostrando tudo que ficou feito e acompanhado com o um relatorio de informacao à cerca do sprint.

+# --English--

+## Description:
+Your company has decided to improve the promotion of the games it produces by implementing a system that provides more visibility for its products and enables greater interaction among its players.
+Your development team has been tasked with initiating the development of this project, which is fundamental for the future of the company!

+## Project Execution:
+The characteristics of this project require a team composed of 5 members with well-defined and distinct skills and responsibilities, which will be evaluated.
+Due to the importance of the project, the evaluation process will follow strict rules.
+The formation of teams will be done in the "Groups of PSI" activity on the PSI page in Moodle.
+The project will follow a software development methodology inspired by the Kanban methodology, which has well-defined roles and activities, operationalized by the JIRA Agile platform.

+As part of the Kanban methodology, the set of features to be implemented during each sprint is defined at the beginning of the sprint.
+The initial backlog consists of the items below (these items may be subject to changes at any time).
+All these items have the following common acceptance criteria: (i) the process must be possible to complete on a desktop or mobile browser; (ii) the process must be possible to complete on a desktop browser without using the mouse.

+## Planning:
+Two software sprints were planned and developed using agile methodologies, namely Scrum and Kanban.
+Each sprint was planned for a team of 5 people, taking into account a set of 5 people and the project's product backlog.
+At the end of each sprint, a video was made showing everything that was accomplished, accompanied by a report providing information about the sprint.